The Atlantics: Riding the surf music wave

 By this time the surfing music craze had reached Australia's shores and a host of local bands such as The Statesmen, Jimmy D & the Starlighters (a.k.a.
 Jimmy D & the Jaguars), The Midnighters, The Telstars, Dave Bridge Trio, The Joy Boys and The Denvermen were all releasing surfing titled instrumental tracks, and in particular, The Denvermen's evocative ballad "Surfside", which had topped Australia's charts in February 1963.

 In July 1963, The Atlantics released the single that would become their biggest hit, most well-known song and one which remains a classic of its genre to this day.
 "Bombora" was written by Hood and Skiathitis, and was named after an Aboriginal term for large waves breaking over submerged rock shelves.
 The B-side was the old traditional English song "Greensleeves".
 By September 1963, "Bombora" had climbed the Australian charts to reach No 1.
 It was released in Japan, Italy, Netherlands, UK and New Zealand and in South America.
 It was nominated as record of the week by US Cashbox magazine and reached No 2 on the Italian charts (where there was even a vocal version released).
 As well the song was covered by a number of overseas bands.
-This overseas success made The Atlantics Australia's first internationally recognized rock act.
-October 1963 saw the release of their first LP album, predictably named Bombora.
-They were to release three more albums from 1963 to 1965.
+This overseas success made The Atlantics Australia's first internationally recognised rock act.
+October 1963 saw the release of their first LP album, Bombora.
+They released three more albums from 1963 to 1965.
 On stage the band maintained their reputation at concerts and beachside surf clubs with an exciting, pounding sound combined with a stage act that included them all playing their guitars behind their heads and Penglis and Skiathitis on opposite sides of the stage swapping lead lines with one another.